jessicahattig/Independent-project-week-1.html/README.md

 ## Description

-_This final project demonstrates my proficiency using software developement Git, HTML and CSS skills._
+_This portfolio exhibits my proficiency using Git, HTML and CSS software developer skills._

 ## Setup/Installation Requirements

 * _Clone this repository to your desktop._
-* _Navigate to the directory titled "index.html"
+* _Navigate to the directory titled "index.html"_
 * _Open the file "index.html" in your browser_

+NEED TO ADD GITHUB PAGE LINK<a href="doc:introduction"target="_blank">Introduction</a>

 ## Known Bugs